For Current Scholars

 - Make satisfactory progress toward degree completion.

 - Not be employed outside of the scholar’s department nor full-time without DSP permission.
-The DSP must be notified of any audits, independent study or research hours.

 - Not accept other forms of financial support without DSP permission.